xybu/cs590-map/testbed_mapping_v4_2_1/README.md

 More sample graphs and corresponding virtual host CPU requirement files, and definitions of physical machines (PMs), can be found in the `input/` directory.

+## File Hierarchy

+* `demo/`: some interesting test cases we found along the way, and scripts to produce new results.
+* `doc/`: some questions we discussed during the meetings, and their potential solutions.
+* `input/`: input graphs, vhost CPU requirement files, and PM definitions.
+* `constants.py`: where all the program-wide constants are defined.
+* `gen_baseline.py`: the script to generate baseline results using the same input.
+* `main.py`: the main program of our implementation.
+* `metis.py`: Python binding of METIS library.
+* `models.py`: abstractions of capacity function, physical machine, etc., are defined here.
+* `requirements.txt`: packages this program depends on.
+* `utils_input.py`: utility functions used for processing input by both `gen_baseline.py` and `main.py`.

+## Installation

 1. Can move shares upwards as well.